Conditioned Air Company of Naples, LLC Blog: Posts Tagged ‘HVAC’

 These high-efficiency units keep indoor temperatures within one-half of a degree or less of the thermostat setting.
 With a variable-speed heat pump, you’ll be rid of those sudden temperature shifts.
 Although variable-speed systems are almost always running, they are still exceptionally quiet.
 Long running times mean more air passing through the filter and cleaner indoor air.
 The long, slow running times also permit greater humidity control.

-What Are the Disadvantages of Variable-speed Systems
+Disadvantages of Variable-Speed HVAC Systems

 Variable-speed systems are a high-tech and relatively new technology.
 As such, they are at risk for installation errors.
 Not all HVAC contractors understand how these complex systems work.
 If you think a variable-speed system is for you, find an experienced contractor with the skills and expertise to install variable-speed systems properly.